STEM stands for Science, Technology, Engineering and Maths.

 The children had lots of fun creating tracks and placing different coloured action blocks on the track.
 Each block tells the train to do something different.
 For example stop, change direction, make a noise, turn a light on and off.

-Year 1 have created some great models with their new Brio
+Year 1 have created some great models with Brio

 We are delighted to have been given a grant from 'The Millennium Point Charitable Trust' for our project 'Exciting STEM in KS1'.
 These photos show the new Brio construction kit and some of the models children in Year 1 have made.
 There are lots more exciting resources that will arrive throughout the year.